OpenCHAMI/openchami.org/content/docs/tutorial.md

 ```

 Note that this time, `S3_ACCESS` and `S3_SECRET` are set to authenticate to
-Minio.
+Versity S3 Gateway.
 These are needed whenever pushing an image to S3.

+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+If you find yourself with the error "The AWS Access Key Id you provided does
+not exist in our records.", determine whether values have been set for
+environment variables `ROOT_ACCESS_KEY` and `ROOT_SECRET_KEY` by observing the
+output of `env | grep KEY`.
+If no definitions exist for these variables, re-run
+the following command to pull them back in: `source <(sudo cat
+/etc/versitygw/secrets.env)`.
+{{< /callout >}}

 This won't take as long as the base image since the only thing being done is
 installing packages on top of the already-built filesystem.
 This time, since